Recycling food waste

 Rather than throwing unavoidable food waste into the bin, it’s much better to recycle it.
 Food waste sent to landfill isn’t exposed to enough oxygen to allow it to naturally biodegrade so it rots and decays, releasing the destructive greenhouse gas methane into the air, which is much more harmful to the planet than carbon dioxide.

-So even if you don’t think you create a lot of food waste, remember that every bit of food waste that’s recycled stops the destructive greenhouse gas methane from entering the atmosphere.
-It all adds up and will help Scotland meet its net zero emissions target.
+So even if you don’t think you throw away a lot of food, remember that every bit of food waste that’s recycled stops methane from entering the atmosphere.
+It all adds up and will help Scotland meet its Net Zero emissions target.

 In Scotland, 80% of households have a separate food waste collection but only 55% make use of this service.
-However, recycling your food waste is easier than you may think.
-Your local council should provide you with a food waste caddy.
+Your local council should provide you with a food waste caddy, and to find out what food waste recycling services are available near where you live, contact your local council and they’ll help you.

 Follow these simple steps to make the most out of your food waste recycling service: